By Oliver Reville. Posted on 15 December 2020.

 Birding in Southern Spain – Interesting Resident Birds

 While the migration is certainly a fantastic spectacle, it is worth remembering that southern Spain has a great number of amazing resident species too.
-Thanks to the vast array of habitats, the area can support species all year round, such as Griffon Vulture, Black Wheatear, Blue Rock Thrush, Rock Bunting, Cirl Bunting, Zitting Cisticola, Corn Bunting, Common Kingfisher, Sardinian Warbler, and European Crested Tit, while a number migratory species are now resident year-round including White Stork, Black-winged Kite, and Squacco Heron.
+Thanks to the vast array of habitats, the area can support species all year round, such as Griffon Vulture, Black Wheatear, Blue Rock Thrush, Rock Bunting, Cirl Bunting, Zitting Cisticola, Corn Bunting, Common Kingfisher, Sardinian Warbler, and European Crested Tit, while a number of migratory species are now resident year-round including White Stork, Black-winged Kite, and Squacco Heron.

 The stunning Blue Rock Thrush is one of many exciting and colorful resident species in southern Spain.